 Hans’ site also has a nice post on the restoration of his TRC-77.
 His set has a BNC antenna connector and a different type of identification label.
 Maybe some sets were built there under a licensing agreement of some sort?
 PA3ECT

 Vietnam?
 Some time later, a PRC-64 / TRC-77 comparison evaluation was performed by Special Forces in Vietnam from October 1964 to January 1965 (Reference 52).
+The photos on page 69 show the PRC-64 and TRC-77 being deployed side-by-side.
+Something you would not need to do operationally so I conclude those photos were taken during the evaluation comparison tests.
 That reference described the TRC-77 as “experimental”.
 Incidentally, the photo in Reference (52) mis-identified the TRC-77 as the PRC-77.
 Thanks to Bill, W8FIX for pointing that reference out to me; see his comments below.
 It is possible that the “Thailand DARPA” radio was the same one that was evaluated in Vietnam.